reallyTG/reformulator-artifact/README.md

     --sequelize-file=/home/evaluation/case-studies/youtubeclone/youtubeclone-backend/src/sequelize.js
 ```

-You should see the following terminal output:
+You should see the following terminal output (and if you get an error, try `nvm use 16` and then re-running the command):

 ```
 Finding flows in: /home/evaluation/case-studies/youtubeclone/youtubeclone-backend/src/controllers/user.js